Seneca-ICTOER/SPO600/docs/B-Labs/lab2.md

 - 2 - Satisfactory completion of the lab.
 - 3 - Lab completed with additional experiments, investigation, research, or explanation.
 For example, you could do some of the optional sections in this lab, and include those in your blog writeup -- or you could create your own experiments.

-Remember to follow the Blog Guidelines (ADD LINK) as you write.
+Remember to follow the [Blog Guidelines](/D-ExtraResources/blog-guidelines.md) as you write.